Under a Hard Sun : Hutterite Forest to Emerson

 Around 4:30 am, when the half moon was still high in the sky and the horizon was just beginning to lighten, we decided to get underway.
-Half an hour later we bid farewell to our small treed oasis and headed back out onto the country roads.
+Half an hour later we bid farewell to our small treed oasis and headed back out onto the country roads which comprise the Trans Canada Trail and Crow Wing Trail Camino in southern Manitoba.
 Within a few minutes we were greeted by a stunningly beautiful prairie sunrise that was unlike anything we've ever seen firsthand.

 The huge blood-red disc of the sun rose above the horizon, turning the fields a soft blue-ish green, then a misty pink, then a strong warm red.
 As our shadows lengthened and birdsong filled the air we felt like we were being watched.
 Sure enough, a large reddish brown deer, standing half-submerged in a sea of yellow canola blossoms had poked its head up to watch us pass by.
 A little farther along another deer took to its heels, bounding across a hay field in huge gravity-defying leaps and bounds.